Giovanni Galli: After retirement

 In December 2007, Galli joined Hellas Verona F.C. as its director of football, leaving his position after only two months in charge.
 He also later worked as a football pundit.

 Politics

 Following his retirement, Galli pursued a career in politics.
 On 1 March 2009, Galli was announced as the centre-right mayoral candidate in the 2009 local elections in Florence.
-His candidacy was supported by People of Freedom, Lega Nord and a number of minor local movements.
-In the first round of the elections, held on 6 and 7 June, he ended in second place, with 32% of votes; he was successively defeated fourteen days later in the second round of the election by centre-left candidate Matteo Renzi, taking only 40% of local votes.
+His candidacy was supported by The People of Freedom, Lega Nord, and a number of minor local movements.
+In the first round of the election held on 6 and 7 June, he ended in second place, with 32% of votes; he was successively defeated fourteen days later in the second round of the election by centre-left coalition candidate Matteo Renzi, taking only 40% of local votes.

 Personal life

-Galli is the father of late Niccolò Galli, a promising young footballer who died in a road accident on 9 February 2001, aged only 17.
+Galli is the father of the late Niccolò Galli, a promising young footballer who died in a road accident on 9 February 2001, aged only 17.
 He is married to Anna, and also has two daughters, Camilla and Carolina.